awsdocs/aws-doc-sdk-examples/python/example_code/sts/sts_temporary_credentials/README.md

 ## Purpose

-Demonstrates how to use the AWS Python SDK (Boto3) to access the AWS Security Token Service (STS) to acquire temporary credentials that grant specific permissions.
+Shows how to use the AWS Python SDK (Boto3) to access the AWS Security Token Service (STS) to acquire temporary credentials that grant specific permissions.
 Also demonstrates how to set up and use a multi-factor authentication (MFA) device.
+Learn to accomplish the following tasks:

+* Assume a role that grants specific permissions, and use those credentials to perform permitted actions.
+* Add a new MFA device to a user.
+* Assume a role that requires MFA to be present.
+* Construct a URL that gives federated users direct access to an account through the AWS Management Console.
+* Get a session token that can be used to call an API function that requires MFA.

 ## Prerequisites